Azure/kubernetes-kms/developers.md

 To test your code locally:

-1. On a linux machine, you can run `sudo ./kubernetes-kms` to create the gRPC unix domain socket running at `/opt/azurekms.socket`.
+1. On a linux machine, you can run `sudo ./kubernetes-kms --configFilePath <PATH TO YOUR AZURE.JSON FILE>` to create the gRPC unix domain socket running at `/opt/azurekms.socket`.
 This will start the gRPC server.
 2. Create an Azure resource group, a Key Vault, and update the key vault's access policy with:

 ```bash